rishhhhhhhhh/rishhhhhhhhh/README.md

 <img src="https://i.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.webp" style="position:relative;height:200px;align=right;width:300px; float: right;
   margin: 0 0 10px 10px;">

-<br><p style="float:left">Hey there!
+<br><p >Hey there!
 I am a software developer with a passion for problem-solving and creating websites that simplify people's lives.
 I have come a long way on my coding journey, starting from the basics of programming and gradually learning a variety of technologies and tools. </p>
 </div>
 <br><b>Areas of Expertise</b>
 <br>• Front-end Development: I'm skilled in HTML, CSS, and JavaScript, and I'm experienced in working with modern front-end libraries and frameworks like React.